How to sell my car

 There may be an admin charge to amend your insurance policy, however it's really important as you don't want to pay for a car that you no longer own.

 Some Dos and Don'ts when selling privately

-- Do include all the basic details such as the year of the car and your contact number
+- Do provide all the basic vehicle details such as year and mileage, as well as your contact number

 - Don't let perspective buyers into your home when they come to view the car

 - Don't sell your car if there is outstanding hire-purchase or finance on it - you don't actually own it!